TU-Dublin-Computer-Science/Solar-XR/README.md

 # Solar XR
-An augmented reality model of the solar system written in Godot and designed for education.
+An extended reality model of the solar system written in Godot and designed for education.

 **Note: This project is in a pre-alpha state, with more features and bug-fixes to come.**